LiMux

 LiMux was a project launched by the city of Munich in 2004 in order to replace the software on its desktop computers, migrating from Microsoft Windows to free software based on Linux.
 By 2012, the city had migrated 12,600 of its 15,500 desktops to LiMux.
 In November 2017 Munich City Council resolved to reverse the migration and return to Microsoft Windows-based software by 2020.
-In May 2020, it was reported that the newly elected politicians in Munich, while not going back to the original plan of migrating to LiMux wholesale, will prefer Free Software for future endeavours.
+In May 2020, it was reported that the newly elected politicians in Munich, while not going back to the original plan of migrating to LiMux wholesale, would prefer Free Software for future endeavours.

 The project initially used OpenOffice.org, but announced on 15 October 2012 that it would switch to LibreOffice.
 The city reported that due to the project, it had gained freedom in software decisions, increased security and saved €11.7 million (US$16 million).

 LiMux was the first Linux desktop distribution certified for industry use (ISO 9241) by the Technical Inspection Association (Technischer Überwachungsverein).
 It was first based on Debian, but later changed to the most popular Debian derivative, Ubuntu.
 LiMux Client version 5.0 was released in November 2014, based on Ubuntu 12.04 LTS with KDE SC 4.12 as the desktop.
 The default office suite was LibreOffice 4.1.
-Mozilla Firefox and Mozilla Thunderbird were included in their Extended Support Release version.
+Mozilla Firefox and Mozilla Thunderbird were included in their Extended Support Release versions.